microsoft/pxt-arcade/docs/skillmap/jungle/jungle7.md

 ---

-Can you connect each chunk of code to the actions it creates?
+Can you remember which chunk of code creates each action?

 ## Step 3 - Not So Fast